abdulbasit-data-science/ai-search-agent/README.md

 # AI Search Agent

-A Streamlit-based Agentt that combines AI language models with search capabilities using Groq and Tavily Search.
+A Streamlit-based Agent that combines AI language models with search capabilities using Groq and Tavily Search.

 ## Features